 - First, ask what is this fundamentally?
 Fundamentally it’s a boat.
 What does a boat do?
 It takes you places.
 Vehicles often deal with ministries or companies – things that are taking you places in life.

-- How do you know which is important?
+- How do you know what is important?
 One of the biggest mistakes in dealing with types is to try to make every aspect of something match something else.
 You need to ask: What did you see in the dream?
 What was important about it in the dream?
 What you saw is the reason for the usage of that image instead of another one.

-Some elements of a dream could be quite difficult.
-Why the Lord chooses to use such complex symbols to speak to us, we can only guess.
-It can be both frustrating and fun, like any puzzle.
+Some elements of a dream could be quite difficult, though.
+The process of interpretation can be both frustrating and fun, like decoding a puzzle.
 For example, in one of my dreams I was in a plane and we were trying to get to runway 50.
-Well comparing and contrasting are not going to help figure out what 50 is.
-Unless 50 has some personal significance, it’s good to look in the Scripture (or a Biblically based dictionary).
+Well comparing and contrasting are not going to help you figure out what 50 is.
+Unless 50 has some personal significance, it’s good to look in the Scripture (or a Biblically-based dictionary).
 In this case, I was reminded that 50 was the year of Jubilee.
 In my case this meaning fit perfectly with our situation.
-This is an advantage if you are interpreting your own dreams or the dreams of a friend.
-Like puzzle pieces, you can try out different possibilities until they fit.
-Now, notice, I’m not saying you can just make anything fit.
-If the year of Jubilee didn’t fit my real life I wouldn’t have tried to make it.
-I would have just left it a mystery.
+When interpreting a dream, you can try out different possibilities until they fit.
+Now notice, I’m not saying you can make just anything fit.
+If the year of Jubilee didn’t fit my real life, I wouldn’t have tried to make it.
+I would have left it a mystery.